Introduction to Data Replication

 Partial replication involves the segregation of the data into multiple sections or fragments.
 The number of sections depends on the data and business news that can be one or up to the total number of sites or nodes available on the distributed storage options.
 The description of the data section or fragments replication is known as the replication schema.

 The major advantage of the partial Replication process is, it creates copies of the data based on the` important datasets instead of all the data.
-However, the disaster recovery process might be challenging in case the primary system gets major hardware failures and the whole system need to be recovered.
+However, the disaster recovery process might be challenging in case the primary system gets major hardware failures and the whole system needs to be recovered.

 Advantages and Disadvantages of Data Replication